15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 She is almost six.
 We have a game with animals instead of numbers.

-I would suggest buying the game with numbers because the dots representing each number help kids associate an actual amount with a number.
+I suggest buying the game with numbers because the dots representing each number help kids associate an actual amount with a number.

 • Game length = 10 min